google/cpp-from-the-sky-down/tafn/tafn.md

 in addition, because with `action tags` the namespace of the tag is taken into account for ADL lookup, we do not have to do the `using std::extension_point` dance.

 ```
-// Not needed any more with actino tags
+// Not needed any more with action tags
 using std::size;
 size(v);